Human spare parts galore – the next 10 years

 As the stem cells were taken from the person eventually receiving the bladder, it’s no foreign tissue and hence there is no rejection when it is implanted.

-A bladder is a first important step to show that the technology functions as a working concept.
+A bladder is the first important step to show that the technology functions as a working concept.
 More complex organs will follow.
 Eventually, every bit of the body will be regrown in perfect shape and function in some sort of breeder device and implanted including parts of the brain and very complex organs such as livers.

 But just imagine what that would do to the medical industry.
 If anyone could grow anything cheaply and safely and get it implanted, the currently existing organ donor system could be scrapped altogether.